keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 ### Define Analysis, Analysis Definition and AnalysisValueTemplate

-An Analysis customizes the templates defined inside an AnalysisDefinition by adding configurations such as:
+An Analysis customizes the templates defined inside an AnalysisDefinition by adding configuration such as:

-* a Timeframe that specifies the range for the corresponding query in the AnalysisValueTemplate
+* a timeframe that specifies the range for the corresponding query in the AnalysisValueTemplate
 * a map of key/value pairs that can be used to substitute placeholders in the AnalysisValueTemplate

 An AnalysisDefinition contains a list of objectives to satisfy.
 Each of these objectives:

-* specifies failure or warning target criteria,
+* specifies failure or warning target criteria
 * specifies whether the objective is a key objective (its failure would fail the analysis)
 * indicates the weight of the objective on the overall analysis
 * refers to an AnalysisValueTemplate that contains the SLIs, defining the data provider from which to gather the data